 Those who trust in Him shall understand truth, and the faithful shall abide with Him in love.
 Because grace and mercy are with His holy ones, and His care is with His elect.
-The Word of the Lord.

-F4 Wisdom 4:7-15
+Wisdom 4:7-15

 A reading from the Book of Wisdom